mapeditor/tiled/docs/manual/terrain.rst

     * An image showing what a click replacing one corner would initially do (change the corner label)
     * An image showing what Tiled does to remedy this (adjust the surrounding corners), showing the different tiles placed underneath

     Optionally, a similar sequence of images showing a Ctrl click.
-Original -> all corners changed -> neighbouring corners adjusted.
+Original -> all corners changed -> neighboring corners adjusted.